informalsystems/atomkraft/examples/cosmos-sdk/transfer/transfer.md

 For examples on using Atomkraft on Cosmos-SDK modules, check the [atomkraft-cosmos](https://github.com/informalsystems/atomkraft-cosmos) repository.

-## Installation
-Before starting, make sure to install Atomkraft and its dependencies, as decribed in [INSTALLATION.md](/INSTALLATION.md).

-## Use Atomkraft

-Now we are ready to show Atomkraft in action.
-We will see:
+This document will cover the following:

 - how to initialize Atomkraft project
 - how to use Atomkraft to automatically generate test scenarios from a model
 - how to generate stubs of reactor files (which connect generated test scenarios with the software under test)

+## Installation
+Before starting, make sure to install Atomkraft and its dependencies, as decribed in [INSTALLATION.md](/INSTALLATION.md).

-### Initialize project
+## Initialize project

 `atomkraft init` creates a new directory and initializes a Poetry project in it.
 It auto-installs Poetry if needed and activates a new virtual environment (by running `poetry shell`).